nervosnetwork/rfcs/rfcs/0003-ckb-vm/0003-ckb-vm.md

 }
 ```

-Here all ECR20 functions are linked dynamically from external cells, current contract can be minimized in terms of size.
+Here all UDT functions are linked dynamically from external cells, current contract can be minimized in terms of size.